 - Visible light – 49% of the spectrum

 The thing about this is that historically, redness and swelling (a sunburn) used to be our bodies way of letting us know we needed to spend more time in the shade.
-Sun is good, but everything in moderation, right?
-Anyway, now that we can prevent sunburns with UVB filters some experts believe that we have disabled the alarm that’s supposed to tell us when we’ve had enough.
+Sun is good, but like most things moderation is key.
+Problem is, now that we can prevent sunburns with UVB filters some experts believe that we have disabled the alarm that’s supposed to tell us when we’ve had enough.